 In the boys singles final, there was a spirited comeback, as doubles partners Tom Wolfendale and George Li competed for the title.
 Li took the first game 21-12 and looked to be on his way to the title as he notched up a 20-15 lead.
 Wolfendale had other ideas, as he fought back to win the second game 22-20 and took the decider 21-18.
 Scotlandís best performances in this event came from Matthew Carder and Peter Walker, who both reached the quarter finals.
 Carder was beaten by Rhys Walker 21-14 21-18, and Walker was beaten by Ruaraidh Sim 21-14 21-19.

-Karen Tighe, Bank of Scotlandís Deputy Head of Sponsorship, said: ìIt is an honour for Write My Paper In The Same Day Bank of Scotland to sponsor the Under 15 Home Countries Quadrangular Tournament.
-Bank of Personal Statement Content Scotland is proud of its partnership with http://planetside.co.uk/?essays-online-reading Essays Online Reading BADMINTONscotland and backing the Home Countries tournament is yet another example, alongside Dissertation Hotel Industry In Russia Bank of Scotland Carnivals and Championships, of our commitment to the game at all levels in this country.
+Karen Tighe, Custom Essay Websites Bank of Scotlandís Deputy Head of Sponsorship, said: ìIt is an honour for Matisse Woman With Hat Bank of Scotland to sponsor the Under 15 Home Countries Quadrangular Tournament.
+Www Custom Writting Org Bank of Essay Writing Services In The Uk Scotland is proud of its partnership with http://vedos.samk.fi/?assignments-experts Assignments Experts BADMINTONscotland and backing the Home Countries tournament is yet another example, alongside http://www.english.iibit.edu.au/?what-to-do-my-extended-essay-on What To Do My Extended Essay On Bank of Scotland Carnivals and Championships, of our commitment to the game at all levels in this country.

 Next years quadrangular championships will be held in Ireland and Scotland will want to continue to improve on a strong showing here, by displacing England at the top of the team event, as well adding a few more individual titles.